MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 author: "jimholtz"
 ms.author: "jimholtz"
 manager: "kvivek"
-robots: noindex,nofollow
 ---

 # Match

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Once the *Map phase* is completed, you're ready to match your entities.
-Select the **Match** tile in the **Configure Data** page to get to the **Match** page:
+Once the *Map* phase is completed, you're ready to match your entities.
+Select the **Match** tile in the **Configure Data** page to get to the **Match** page.

 // Replace 1
 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-tile.png "Match tile")

-- Note that the Match phase requires at least two Mapped entities.
-If you have not mapped at least two entities, you can expect to receive a message which requires you to go back to the Map screen and Map at least two entities.
+- Note that the *Match* phase requires at least two mapped entities.
+If you have not mapped at least two entities, you can expect to receive a message which requires you to go back to the **Map** page and map at least two entities.

-- If you did map at least two entities, you can expect to reach the following screen where you should click the **Set Order** button once you are ready to start the Match phase:
+- If you did map at least two entities, you can expect to reach the following page where you should select **Set Order** once you are ready to start the *Match* phase.

 // missing 1

 ## The Match phase

-The match phase enables you to specify how to combine your datasets into a unified **Customer Profile** dataset that will be utilized later to unlock unique insights about your customers.
+The *Match* phase enables you to specify how to combine your datasets into a unified **Customer Profile** dataset that will be utilized later to unlock unique insights about your customers.

-If it's the first time you are going through the match process, you should complete all the mandatory steps in this section:
+If it's the first time you are going through the match process, you should complete all these mandatory steps:

 1. Specifying the order by which your mapped entities will be matched
 2. Defining rules for the first match pair
 3. Running your specified matches

-In addition, you may want to complete the following steps as well:
+In addition, you may want to complete the following steps:

 4. (Optional) Reviewing and validating your matches
 5. (Optional) Making changes to your Match Order and Rules' Definitions

-Below, we will explore these steps in a sequential order.
+Below, we will explore these steps in sequential order.

-## Step One: Specifying the Match Order
+## Step One: Specifying the match order

 Each **Match** involves two entities that are unified into a single entity while maintaining unique customer's records.
 In the example below, the user has selected three entities: *ContactCSV: TestData* as the **primary entity**, *WebAccountCSV: TestData* as **entity 2**, and *CallRecordSmall: TestData* as **entity 3**.
 The diagram above these selections helps explain how the match order will be executed:
 - **1st Match: First, the Primary entity will be matched with entity 2**
 - **2nd Match: Then, the dataset resulted from the first match will be matched with entity 3**